Перевести страницу

 Main research topics:

-• Fluorescent fingerprinting technique (pattern-based sensing): "fluorescent tongue", "fluorescent eye"
+• Fluorescent fingerprinting techniques (pattern-based sensing): reaction-based fingerprinting, "fluorescent tongue", "fluorescent eye"

-• imaging of small molecules in biological samples based on NIR fluorophores.
+• Aggregation-based imaging of hydrophilic small molecules in biological samples using NIR fluorophores

 Research Topics